Emmanuel Tapia

-Emmanuel Alejandro Tapia Estrada (born January 22, 1989) is a former Mexican footballer who played as forward.
+Emmanuel Alejandro Tapia Estrada (born 22 January 1989) is a former Mexican footballer who played as forward.

 Career

 Emmanuel Tapia began in the Atlas youth academy.
 He spent time with many second and third division teams after his stint with Atlas.

 In 2012, he arrived in with first division club Querétaro.
 He made his debut in a Copa MX match in which he scored a hat-trick against Veracruz.
 Tapia was later sent out on loan.

 In the summer 2018, Tapia re-joined Suchitepéquez.
-On 20 March 2019 he announced on Facebook, that he had decided to leave the club due to personal reasons.
+On 20 March 2019 he announced on Facebook, that he had decided to leave the club for personal reasons.